 So, as you can see, finding a plug-in, or another easier workaround is going to be the best solution for most people.
 Alternately you can hire someone to help you (like the Pearl Lemon SEO team.)

 Can I Still Rank My Site Without Schema?

-Within standard search results, yes, totally, especially if you are implementing a good general SEO strategy that includes both on site and off site SEO.
+Within standard search results, yes, totally, especially if you are implementing a good general SEO strategy that includes both on-site and off-site SEO.
 Where schema can really help is getting your content featured in those carousels on mobile and in rich snippets in general.
-As can AMP, as we mentioned earlier.
+And so can AMP, as we mentioned earlier.

 Is it a must-do today task?
 Maybe not, but it’s certainly something that anyone who employs a content marketing strategy as part of an SEO focused marketing plan should put on their to-do list.